Hold-Krykke-BA/MAT-AL/Assignment5a/readme.md

 ## Solution
 See the solution in [Main.java](src/Main.java).
 Interfaces and classes can be found in their respective folders.

 In practice we followed the start code provided by Anders, implemented Conjunction and went from there.
+We didn't actually follow much of what was discussed, but it pointed us in the right direction.
 ```diff
 - todo
 ```